o3de/o3de.org/content/docs/learning-guide/tutorials/input-and-movement/grid-based-movement.md

 Next, you will create a script that handles the `MoveX` and `MoveY` input events and moves the Shader Ball according to the event received and the event's value.

 1. Select the Shader Ball in Entity Outliner.
 In Entity Inspector, add a Script Canvas component to the Shader Ball.
-On the new Script Canvas component, **left-click** the {{< icon "open-in-internal-app.svg" >}} button to open the Script Canvas editor.
+On the new Script Canvas component, **left-click** the {{< icon "open-in-internal-app.svg" >}} button to open Script Canvas Editor.

 1. Add the **On Graph Start** node to a new graph.
 You can search for this node in the **Note Palettte** and **drag** it to the center of the editor to create a new graph.
 When you play a level in _Game Mode_, the **On Graph Start** node will execute a single time as soon as the Script Canvas component is active.